 It’s worth reiterating that the above setting when enabled, will cause the searches to slow down very much, and the system performance certainly takes a hit with constant churning of the hard drive.
 Please use the above setting judiciously — enable it only when it’s absolutely necessary.

-Windows Search feature, other than the occasional search indexer service hiccups (which can be fixed) which you may experience, is a real time-saver when it works, and it’s a productive tool that eases our workflow.
+The Windows Search feature, despite the occasional search indexer service hiccups (which can be fixed) which you may experience, is a real time-saver when it works, and it’s a productive tool that eases our workflow.